Alamelu515/MIT-YRC-Connect/README.md

 - Insert sample records into the tables.
 - The above two steps can be achieved by running the setup.sql file in this GitHub repository.
 ## Configure the Project:
-- Open the project in Eclipse IDE.
+- Open the project folder, which has been compressed in the zip file in this GitHub repository, in Eclipse IDE.
 - Add the necessary JAR files (for SQL, JSTL, etc.) to the project build path.
 ## Run the Project:
 - Right-click the project in Eclipse and select Run on Server.